Flyball Dog Breeds: Best Traits, Types and Roles

 Rescue Dogs and Mystery Mixes

 Some of the best flyball dogs I've met have been "a bit of this, bit of that" rescue dogs.
-No one knows quite what they are, but they can run, they love balls, and they don't care about breed standards.
+No one knows quite what they are, but they can run, they love balls, and they do not care about breed standards.

 Purpose-Bred Flyball Mixes